 - Multi-device and multi-use-case fleets – business demand driven roll-out (automation on demand)

 - IT Governance which automatically includes robots

-SAP Cloud Robotics works with warehouse robots of most vendors with very little adaptation and can run heterogeneous fleets.
+SAP Warehouse Robotics works with warehouse robots of most vendors with very little adaptation and can run heterogeneous fleets.
 Users of the solution gain strategic flexibility and a low-cost entry into warehouse robotics: